MarynaShavlak/dev-interview-hub/src/features/AuthByUsername/README.md

 ## Overview

+The `AuthByUsername` module is responsible for handling user authentication via a username and password.
+It follows the Feature-Sliced Design (FSD) architecture, which organizes the module into distinct layers for business logic, UI components, and state management.
+The module includes functionality for managing login states, user input validation, and error handling, while providing adaptable UI components for both legacy and redesigned application interfaces.
+It leverages Redux for state management and supports feature flags to ensure compatibility with different versions of the application UI.

 ## Module Structure

-The `AuthByUsername` module is organized into several subdirectories, each playing a unique role in handling comments for articles.
+The `AuthByUsername` module is organized into several subdirectories, each playing a unique role in managing the authentication process.
 ```text
 AuthByUsername/
 ├── model/